A local (site-wide) search is a standard UBCMS feature, common on larger or more complex sites.

 For a brand new site, to ensure that your search results are not empty when your site first launches (before it is indexed by our search engine), consider launching your site without activating the search results page.
 Without the search results page, the search box in the header will also not show.
 Then a day or two later, activate the search results page.
 Your search will then function normally.

 Please note, you can hide a new, 'soft-launched' site from search engines so it does not unexpectedly show up in search returns until it has cleared final accessibility and optimization tests and been formally launched.
-This is done in the Page Properties's Head setting.
+This is done in the Properties' Advanced tab under Site Visibility. ('No index' should be 'site will not be indexed by search engines'.)

 Changes to existing pages and new pages may also take time to appear in search results, but you should expect to see them by the next day.
 This process will occur faster if your site is known to our search engine to change frequently (i.e. the more often you change your site content, the sooner changes will be reflected in search results).

-Deleted pages will similarly continue to display in search results for some time after the changes are made, although visitors who attempt to click through to the deleted page will land on a 404 ("content missing") page.
+Deleted pages will similarly continue to display in search results for some time after the changes are made, although visitors who attempt to click through to the deleted page will land on a 404 error ('no such page').
 Again you should expect these changes by the next day, and this process will occur faster if your site is known to our search engine to change frequently.

 For a page to be indexed it must be accessible by a direct path of links from your home page.
-The search appliance will not follow links embedded in Javascript code, and it cannot submit HTML forms (so for example, your 'thanks' page may be hidden).
+The search appliance will not follow links embedded in Javascript code, it cannot submit HTML forms (so for example, your 'thanks' page may be hidden), nor can it log into secure areas.
+The page should also be linked from a site within its own sub-domain -- our search engine only indexes pages within the same sub-domain (e.g. nursing.buffalo.edu or www.buffalo.edu).

 The crawler will find content in external embeds as long as the external embed is just displaying HTML, but if the external embed uses AJAX or JavaScript to pull in that content, it will not be indexed.
 (Your site must also be linked from other previously published UBCMS sites, otherwise the search engine will not find it to begin with, but only rarely is this not the case.)